AleGit/FLEA-CNF/README.md

 ### Thousand Problems for Theorem Provers

-We use this collection of first order problems for testing and experimenting with *FLEA*.
+We use this collection of first order problems for testing, evaluating, and experimenting with *FLEA*.

 - [The TPTP Library for Automated Theorem Proving](http://www.tptp.org)